 * This position requires applicants to be, at the time of application, legally authorized to work in the United States.
 The Bush School does not offer visa sponsorship for this position and will not consider applicants who require visa sponsorship.

 The Bush School is in search of an individual to join our Upper School team as an Upper School Science Faculty member.
-Courses to be taught are physics, physics with calculus, and term-long elective courses such as astronomy or forensic science.
-We are seeking a candidate who is able to support the school’s mission of diversity and inclusion and who has a background that demonstrates an understanding and appreciation of intercultural fluency.
+We are seeking a candidate who will support the school’s mission of diversity and inclusion and who has a background that displays and proves an understanding of cultural fluency.
+We are building a team in which diversity of experiences, backgrounds, and talents are valued in order to work with a diverse community of students, faculty, staff and families.
+We encourage those of diverse backgrounds to apply.

 The Upper School Science Faculty member reports to the Upper School Director and works closely with students and families, as well as Upper School Faculty and Staff and the Science Department.
-This position will be responsible for teaching four sections of physical science classes per term, in addition to leading two Cascades (winter and spring) and managing one Advisory group for the academic year.
+This position will be responsible for teaching four sections of science per term, including introductory biology and chemistry courses.
+Additionally, this faculty position will co-lead a three-week interdisciplinary Upper School Cascades program between semesters and guide one Advisory group for the academic year.

 Create and sustain a positive classroom culture, based on the mission and values of the school